 As for the herbs, fresh sage is an absolute must in homemade stuffing.
 If you've ever grown your own sage, you know that if you're doing a big harvest (as opposed to just snipping off a leaf or three), it's best to do it a couple of months before the first frost.
 Which no doubt explains why sage is so traditional in Thanksgiving stuffing.
 You can use additional herbs as well, like thyme and/or marjoram, but definitely make sure of the sage.

 The add-ons (slivered almonds, raisins, diced apples, etc) are optional, but they make a big difference, and if you're only making stuffing one time this year, you might as well go all-out.
+Here's some more info about stuffing, including a quantity chart, food safety tips and how to get it into the bird.

 - 8 slices bread (about 4 cups or 230 grams), cut into half-inch dice